samueleverett01/K-Nearest-Neighbors-Image-Classifier/README.md

 Unfortunately, I am not in college yet and work in a bike shop, so I have no-one to ask questions of or talk to about these kinds of problems, and carefully worded questions on forums also tend to lack in helpful replies.
-If you have any criticism or comments, please email me at samgrassii@protonmail.com.
+If you have any criticism or comments of the model, I would greatly appreciate your feedback.
+Feel free to email me at samgrassii@protonmail.com.